cunybpl/nycet_pnp/src/content/guides/components/variable-speed-variable-volume-pump-and-motor.md

 {{< measurement_technique measurement_technique_id=6 >}}

-### Calculation Methodology for Variable-Speed Pump Flow
+### Calculation Methodology for Variable-speed Pump Flow

 As described above, the calculation methodology for VSVV pump flow rate is based on a series of relationships and long-term measurement of the motor speed as a proxy for flow.
 Average hourly flow rates at different OAT are developed and used with typical weather to develop temperature-dependent pump flows for times when the pumps are operating.
 The flow rate and operations of a pump are typically used to undertake calculations of the thermal energy being transferred by the plant or system the pump serves (e.g., chilled water plant, hot water boiler, etc.).